PEDSnet/Data_Models_Public/PEDSnet/docs/Pedsnet_CDM_ETL_Conventions.md

 ## 1.17 Immunization

-The immunization domain captures immunization records.**This table is CUSTOM to Pedsnet.**
+The immunization domain captures immunization records.**This table is CUSTOM to PEDSnet.**

 **Note 1:**
 Please use the following logic to populate the `immunization_concept_id`, `immunization_source_concept_id` and `immunization_source_value` based on what is available in your source system: